 Curtis will talk about monitoring and assessment of wellness in the workplace and economic benefits of including plants inside and around city buildings and offices.

-Ms Marion Waller, advisor to Jean-Louis Missika, deputy mayor of Paris
+Ms Marion Waller, advisor to the Mayor of Paris

 13:00 – Welcome